Contact: Barbara McNichol 520-615-7910 Barbara@WordTrippers.com

 Imagine giving a resource that allows the writer, student, business professional, and/or English language learner in your life to quickly find the right word.
 Give them the benefit of refreshing their knowledge every week.
 The long-lasting result of your gift?
 The ability to use confusing English words correctly and avoid embarrassing mistakes.

-They’ll also enjoy your generosity and thoughtfulness throughout the year—a gift that keeps giving well beyond any holiday season!
+They’ll also enjoy your generosity and thoughtfulness throughout the year—a gift that keeps giving well beyond any event or holiday.

 Here’s a solution that enhances language excellence every day (not everyday).
 Word Trippers Tips program offers: